 - If your transcript lists some courses as quarter and others as semester, enter the term type that is most common (i.e., if you have six quarter terms and two semester terms, enter quarter).

-- Click Save This College or University to complete the entry.
+- Click Save to complete the entry.

 Once you enter a college or university, upload any associated transcripts using the Upload Transcript button.
 If you are offered admission and then accept that offer, you are required to provide official transcripts directly to BU School of Social Work.
 Your official transcripts will then be verified against the transcripts you uploaded to your application.
 Any falsified transcripts provided through the application upload is a violation of Boston University’s Certification and Authentication statement.